-In addition to David P. Yeager and Donald G. Maltby, the following five individuals are also on our Board of Directors: Gary D. Eppen - currently retired and formerly the Ralph and Dorothy Keller Distinguished Service Professor of Operations Management and Deputy Dean for part-time Masters in Business Administration Programs at The University of Chicago Booth School of Business; James C. Kenny - Director of Kenny Industries, LLC, an asset holding company, and Director of Kerry Group, PLC, a company traded on the London and Dublin stock exchange; Charles R. Reaves - Chief Executive Officer of Reaves Enterprises, Inc., a real estate development company; Martin P. Slark - Chief Executive Officer of Molex Incorporated, a manufacturer of electronic, electrical and fiber optic interconnection products and systems, and Jonathan P. Ward - Operating Partner at Kohlberg & Co., a leading U.S. private equity firm.
+In addition to David P. Yeager and Donald G. Maltby, the following six individuals are also on our Board of Directors: Gary D. Eppen - currently retired and formerly the Ralph and Dorothy Keller Distinguished Service Professor of Operations Management and Deputy Dean for part-time Masters in Business Administration Programs at The University of Chicago Booth School of Business; James C. Kenny - Director of Kenny Industries, LLC, an asset holding company, and Director of Kerry Group, PLC, a company traded on the London and Dublin stock exchanges; Peter B. McNitt - Vice Chair of BMO Harris Bank, a United States bank; Charles R. Reaves - Chief Executive Officer of Reaves Enterprises, Inc., a real estate development company; Martin P. Slark - Chief Executive Officer of Molex Incorporated, a manufacturer of electronic, electrical and fiber optic interconnection products and systems; and Jonathan P. Ward - Operating Partner at Kohlberg & Co., a leading U.S. private equity firm.